samhinshaw/stat540/homework/SamHinshawHomework.md

 ## 7.4 	Deep vs low sequencing

+>*Create a Venn diagram showing all genes identified as differentially expressed (at FDR of 1e-5) in the two previous RNA-Seq analyses and answer the following questions based on the diagram:*

 Let's create our Venn Diagram

 ```r
 venncolors <- brewer.pal(3, "Set3")[1:2]

 yeast.seq.overlap <- calculate.overlap(
 	x = list(
 		"deep" = edger.deep.results$gene.id,